magento/merchdocs/src/stores/compliance-ccpa.md

 The CCPA also requires businesses to provide "reasonable security", and includes expanded data protection provisions for consumers, including the right to pursue legal action in the event of a data breach.

-Please consult with your legal counsel to determine whether and how you should comply with any CCPA requirements that may be applicable to you and your business, including the new notice, opt-out, and record-keeping requirements that businesses must implement in accordance with the law.
+Consult with your legal counsel to determine whether and how you should comply with any CCPA requirements that may be applicable to you and your business, including the new notice, opt-out, and record-keeping requirements that businesses must implement in accordance with the law.

 ## Business Requirements